s-hamann/desec-dns/README.md

 and necessary tools for formatting, linting, and type-checking.
 If you want to work on features that require optional dependencies, `install` the corresponding extras, e.g.:
 `poetry install --extras=tlsa` or just go for `poetry install --all-extras`.

-Finally, you may skip package installation altogether and just get the Python script and place it in a convenient location.
-Be warned that this method is deprecated and may cease to work without further notice.

 Related Work
 ============